-- Product revenue - Under certain licensee agreements, the Company is the owner of inventory and reseller of record.
-As a result, the Company is the principal in sales to end customers and records these revenues on a gross basis at a point in time. - Service revenue - Commerce as a Service-The Company's main revenue stream is "Commerce as a Service" revenue in which it receives commission fees derived from contractually committed gross revenue processed by customers on the Company's e-commerce platform.
+- Commerce as a Service-The Company's main revenue stream is "Commerce as a Service" revenue in which it receives commission fees derived from contractually committed gross revenue processed by customers on the Company's e-commerce platform.
 Consideration for online sales is collected directly from the end customer by the Company and amounts not owed to the Company are remitted to the customer.
-Revenue is recognized on a net basis from maintaining e-commerce platforms and online orders, as the Company is engaged in an agency relationship with its customers and earns defined amounts based on the individual contractual terms for the customer and the Company does not take possession of the customers' inventories or any credit risks relating to the products sold. - Fulfillment service revenue-Revenue forbusiness-to-business ("B2B") fulfillment services is recognized on a gross basis either at a point in time or over a point in time.
-For example, inbound and outbound services are recognized when the service is complete, while monthly storage services are recognized over the service period. - Marketing service revenue-Revenue for marketing services is recognized on a gross basis as marketing services are completed.
-Performance obligations include providing marketing and program management such as procurement and implementation. - Shipping service revenue-Revenue for shipping services is recognized on a gross basis as shipments are completed and products are shipped to end customers. - Other service revenue-Revenue for other services such as photography, business to customer ("B2C") fulfillment, customer service, development and web design are reimbursable costs and recognized on the gross basis, and are services rendered as part of the performance obligations to clients for which an online platform and online orders are managed.
-All reimbursable costs are the responsibility of the Company as the Company uses such services to fulfill its performance obligations. - Set up and implementation service revenue-The Company provides set up and implementation services for new clients.
+Revenue is recognized on a net basis from maintaining e-commerce platforms and online orders, as the Company is engaged in an agency relationship with its customers and earns defined amounts based on the individual contractual terms for the customer and the Company does not take possession of the customers' inventories or any credit risks relating to the products sold. - o Fulfillment service revenue-Revenue for business-to-business ("B2B") fulfillment services is recognized on a gross basis either at a point in time or over a point in time.
+For example, inbound and outbound services are recognized when the service is complete, while monthly storage services are recognized over the service period. - o Marketing service revenue-Revenue for marketing services is recognized on a gross basis as marketing services are completed.
+Performance obligations include providing marketing and program management such as procurement and implementation. - O Shipping service revenue-Revenue for shipping services is recognized on a gross basis as shipments are completed and products are shipped to end customers. - Other service revenue-Revenue for other services such as photography, business to customer ("B2C") fulfillment, customer service, development and web design are reimbursable costs and recognized on the gross basis, and are services rendered as part of the performance obligations to clients for which an online

+- platform and online orders are managed.
+All reimbursable costs are the responsibility of the Company as the Company uses such services to fulfill its performance obligations. - o Set up and implementation service revenue-The Company provides set up and implementation services for new clients.
 The revenue is recognized on a gross basis at the completion of the service, with the unearned amounts received for incomplete services recorded as deferred revenue, if any.